 But then Bachmann descended into the depths of race baiting.

 It concerned the 1999 federal court case of Pigford v.
 Glickman and its legislative aftermath.
 The short version is this.
 In 1997, a black farmer named Timothy Pigford sued the U.S. Department of Agriculture, accusing the USDA of racial discrimination.
-He and 400 other African American plaintiffs claimed that the USDA restricted their access to various government agricultural assistance programs because they were blac width=k.
+He and 400 other African American plaintiffs claimed that the USDA restricted their access to various government agricultural assistance programs because they were black.
 Enough additional plaintiffs stepped forward that it eventually became a class action suit.

 Pigford and his fellow plaintiffs won their case in federal district court.
 The judge issued a Consent Decree making each claimant eligible to receive $50,000 plus some tax breaks and loan forgiveness.
 But a large number of claimants did not file in time.
 Contending that they had received late notice on procedures, they asked for an extension.
 Nearly a decade later in 2008, Congress finally passed a bill allowing eligible late claimants who had missed the first deadline to file and be considered.
 The bill also allocated $2.1 Billion to cover claims and costs.